cycleplatform/docs-portal/docs/reference/environments/scoped-variables.md

 This is facilitated by mounting a read only volume to `/var/run/cycle/variables` in the container instance.
 This volume is only updated upon restart of the container.

+If you use the `Path` option, the file will be mounted to the path given in the path.

+The `Decode` checkbox will automatically decode a based64 encoded file on read.

 Any, all, or some of the checkboxes in the access section can be selected for a given scoped variable.
 If all boxes are selected, for example, a user can use any of the access methods to retrieve the value.

 :::note Return Types